-The Warner Brothers Studios offer an excellent tour of their facilities in Burbank.
+The Warner Brothers Studios offer excellent tours of their facilities in Burbank.
 This tour gives you an up-close and personal look at the large studio lot that has been producing films and television for 80+ years.
 Many popular current shows produced at WB include Ellen, Bob Hearts Abishola, Young Sheldon, Mom, and Conan.

 Based on the size and history of the studio, this is perhaps the most popular of the studio tours.
 It is also the most expensive, although I consider it well worth the money.
 The tour begins in the Welcome Center where you check in, and then watch a short video on the history of the WB studios.